-Based on the unified approach and SaaS deployment model, the program will select one vendor to provide as many of the software modules in a cloud-based solution as possible.
-At this point, before the selection of a vendor, the program has identified several versions of existing software modules available in the ERP market, sold by major vendors.
-The modules may have some technical and functional distinctions across vendors but are designed to fulfill the same function.
-The Finance and Procurement business functions in scope for One Washington are defined below in Table 1.2.
+Based on the unified approach and SaaS deployment model, the Program will select one vendor to provide as many business capabilities in a cloud-based solution as possible for Finance and Procurement functionality.
+As a result of the research completed by the Program so far, several major providers of ERP solutions have been identified in the market.
+The overall solutions have some technical and functional differences between vendors but these are designed to fulfill the same business capabilities.